berkeodn/baggage_tracking/README.md

 - Docker (with Docker Compose)
 - Python (for running the Streamlit app)
-- PostgreSQL (if not using Docker)
+- PostgreSQL
+- Apache Kafka

 ### Step 1: Clone the Repository